carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 # Introduction to CuPy

-[CuPy](https://docs.cupy.dev) is a GPU array backend that implements a subset of the NumPy interface.
+[CuPy](https://cupy.dev) is a GPU array library that implements a subset of the NumPy and SciPy interfaces.
 This makes it a very convenient tool to use the compute power of GPUs for people that have some experience with NumPy, without the need to write code in a GPU programming language such as CUDA, OpenCL, or HIP.

 # Convolution in Python

-We start by generating an artificial "image" on the host using Python and NumPy; the host is the CPU on the laptop, desktop, or cluster node you are using right now.
+We start by generating an artificial "image" on the host using Python and NumPy; the host is the CPU on the laptop, desktop, or cluster node you are using right now, and from now on we may use *host* to refer to the CPU and *device* to refer to the GPU.
 The image will be all zeros, except for isolated pixels with value one, on a regular grid.
 We will convolve it with a Gaussian and inspect the result.
-We will also record the time to do this convolution on the CPU.
+We will also record the time it takes to execute this convolution on the host.

 We can interactively write and executed the code in an iPython shell or a Jupyter notebook.